Gombey

-The Gombey is an iconic symbol of Bermuda, a unique performance art full of colorful and intricate masquerade, dance and drumming.
-This folk tradition reflects the island's blend of African, Caribbean and British cultures.
+The Gombey is an iconic symbol of Bermuda, a cultural expression full of colorful and intricate masquerade, dance, and drumming.
+This folk tradition reflects the island's blend of African, Caribbean and British cultures with Indigenous influeces.

-Dancers are usually male, and perform in groups of 10-30 though in modern times female groups have emerged.
-The traditions have been passed down orally from one generation to the next within families and the Captains of each troupe determine the direction of the troupe and style that is taught.
-Thus within troupes there can be found subtle but distinct differences in beats, dances, costumes, headdresses, by which they can each be recognized.
+Dancers are usually men and perform in groups of 10 to 30 though in modern times women's groups have emerged.
+The traditions have been passed down orally from one generation to the next within families.
+The captains of each troupe determine the troupe's style and direction.
+Subtle but distinct differences emerged between troupes in beats, dances, costumes, headdresses, by which each troupe can each be recognized.

 History

 Historically, the Gombeys were not viewed as a respectable art form by the island's ruling class and were banned by the slave masters.
-Slaves were allowed to dance only once a year and did so in masks in order to protest, without fear of retribution, the injustices done them by their slave masters.
+Enslaved people were allowed to dance only once a year and did so in masks in order to protest, without fear of retribution, the injustices done them by their slave masters.

 In an article from The Royal Gazette newspaper posted on January 10, 1831, a reward is being offered for the return of two slaves by the names of Ajax and Mentor who: "[w]ent off without a cause at Christmas, following that Idolatrous procession the Gumba.
 It is hoped that this late nuisance, the Gumba and other clamorous puppet shows of the Negroes, will meet the attention of all men of reflection that they be suppressed – as none but the worst or most ignorant Negroes follow such ridiculous shows."

-Henceforth Gombey tradition is at its liveliest during the Christmas season, traditionally performed during Boxing Day, where the troupes would march the whole day around the island with crowds of followers.
-Also performances could be seen on Easter, New Year's Day, Bermuda Day and in modern times at soccer and cricket matches and other festivals and celebrations.
+Henceforth Gombey tradition is at its liveliest during the Christmas season, customarily performed during Boxing Day, where the troupes would march the whole day around the island with crowds of followers.
+Additional performances take place on Easter, New Year's Day, Bermuda Day, and in modern times at football and cricket matches and other festivals and celebrations.